CU-ADCL/CU-ADCL.github.io/posts/publication-checklist.md

 - [ ] Overleaf created and shared - include the venue in the overleaf project name.
 - [ ] All potential co-authors have confirmed that are aware of the paper and have access to overleaf.
 - [ ] The expected contributions have been outlined near the beginning of the paper.
+- [ ] If the review process is not double blind, all Acknowledgement to funding sources have been inserted.

 ### D-21
 - [ ] Initial figures and results tables are in the pdf.